Tech #776: Inhibitors of ILK:α-parvin as novel therapies for heart failure and cardiac fibrosis

 Figure 2.

-HTS hit compound in cellulo validation, illustrating a reduction of ILK:parvin cellular complexes in cardiac fibroblasts indicated by reduction in proximity ligation assay signal (data shown for six compounds at 20uM).
+HTS hit compound in cellulo validation, showing reduction of ILK:parvin cellular complexes in cardiac fibroblasts indicated by reduction in proximity ligation assay signal (six compounds at 20uM).

 Figure 3.

-Figure 3.
-Diminished cardiac fibroblast migration with increase in compound concentration (data of single HTS hit shown).
+Diminished cardiac fibroblast migration with increase in compound concentration (single HTS hit shown).

-Preliminary results have identified promising compounds that disrupted ILK: α-parvin complexes (Figure 2) and decreased cardiac fibroblast migration (Figure 3) in a concentration dependent manner.
-Medicinal chemistry activities, have refined the hits towards a common central pharmacophore and area of binding on α-parvin.
-Resulting in 3 short listed molecules with single digit µM binding and ability to disrupt the ILK:α-parvin complex (measured via multiple orthogonal assays) and favorable ADME/Tox characteristics.
+Preliminary results have identified promising compounds that disrupted ILK: α-parvin complexes (Figure 2), decreased cardiac fibroblast migration (Figure 3) in a concentration dependent manner, and improved cardiac function while reducing fibrosis in an in vivo myocardial infarction model (Figure 4).
+Medicinal chemistry activities have refined the hits towards a common central pharmacophore and area of binding on α-parvin.
+Resulting in short listed molecules with single digit µM binding and ability to disrupt the ILK:α-parvin complex (measured via multiple orthogonal assays) and favorable ADME/Tox characteristics.